piranha/solovyov.net/src/blog/2021/streaming/index.md

 And... did you know that camera's mic is the worst mic ever?
 By a weird coincidence — I tried to make a video with Fuji X-T1 a few times — I already knew that.
 They pick up weird frequency profiles (to a point where I can't listen to my voice from those mics), and they are *noisy as hell*.
 My MacBook's mic array is vastly superior to a camera mic!
 As you can guess to make all that feel more real I need an external microphone.

 I knew next to nothing about mics, and I didn't just want to buy a Blue Yeti because it's a layman's choice.
 Plus I had an audio interface with XLR input and a 48V phantom power[^1].
-So I went to read and watch some videos on mics and after some point stumbled upon [Neat Worker Bee](https://www.neatmic.com/bee/worker-bee-microphone/) — see [review](https://www.youtube.com/watch?v=ScI1U3ey9ZY&t=630s) at Podcastage (which is one of two channels I liked about audio, the other being [Curtis Judd](https://www.youtube.com/user/curtisjudd)).
+So I went to read and watch some videos on mics and after some point stumbled upon [Neat Worker Bee](https://www.neatmic.com/bee/worker-bee-microphone/) — see [review](https://www.youtube.com/watch?v=ScI1U3ey9ZY&t=630s) at Podcastage (which is the one of two channels I liked about audio, the other being [Curtis Judd](https://www.youtube.com/user/curtisjudd)).

 [^1]: "next to nothing" is on the ternary scale, of course; phantom power is a current sent along XLR cable from a pre-amplifier to a condenser mic to drive it — it's like PoE!